Dechrissen/buzzrec/README.md

-# recommender
+# LingBuzzRec
- A neural network classifier that recommends linguistics academic papers to a user.
+ A content-based filtering recommendation engine for LingBuzz papers.